ddebode/tmux-choose/README.md

 # Configuration

-- @choose-options: Configure which commands should be shown in the choose menu separated by comma.
+- @choose-options: Configure which commands should be shown in the choose menu.
+Items should be separated by comma.

 ```
 set -g @choose-options "htop,vifm .,lazygit,vi $HOME/.bashrc"